Joe-BN/Joe-BN/README.md

 #

- <h2>My Coding Journey<h2/>
+&nbsp;
+# My Coding Journey
 This journey for me is my attempt at making a difference around me a line of code at a time.
 Just ike 'the boy who harnnesed wind' I am proud to be on my way to mastering the control of very driving force of the future; computer.
 On this page I get to make mistakes and the mistakes make me.
 I'm proud to be apart of the Open Scource Community. 😎